List of Nihon Falcom video games

-Nihon Falcom is a Japanese video game development and publishing company founded in 1981.
+Nihon Falcom is a Japanese video game developer and publisher founded in 1981.
 While the company has actively developed video games since their inception, their games were not consistently localized and published until the 2010s.
 The company originally focused on developing games for Japanese personal computers.
 In the 2000s, the company moved into developing games for Sony's PlayStation brand, particularly the PlayStation Portable, while continuing development on PCs on Windows, to reach a broader demographic.
 The move was internally seen as a success, and broadened their fanbase in Western territories, leading the company to put greater emphasis into English translations and releases of their games in the 2010s.
 Since the 2010s, the company generally releases one game per year.
-By the end of the decade, the company started seeing success in porting their games to the Nintendo Switch platform, leading them to start internal development on the Switch moving into the 2020s, alongside an even greater push for multi-platform publishing.
+In November 2021, the company announced it started developing games for the Nintendo Switch in-house, following a period of Switch ports and remasters of their games handled by other companies.